AWS Partner Network (APN) Blog

 Who is TensorIoT?

-TensorIoT is an AWS Partner Network (APN) Advanced Consulting Partner with AWS Competencies in both Internet of Things (IoT) and Machine Learning (ML), as well as AWS Service Delivery designations for AWS IoT Core and AWS IoT Greengrass.
+TensorIoT is an AWS Advanced Tier Services Partner with AWS Competencies in Internet of Things (IoT) and Machine Learning (ML), among others, and holds AWS Service Delivery designations for AWS IoT Core and AWS IoT Greengrass.

 With a focus on “Making Things Intelligent,” TensorIoT has the ability to build fully-functional solutions that meet the needs of customers: